-Kathleen McLaughlin is executive vice president and chief sustainability officer for Walmart Inc., and president of the Walmart Foundation.
+Kathleen McLaughlin is executive vice president and chief sustainability officer for Walmart Inc. and president of the Walmart Foundation.

 Before joining Walmart in 2013, she spent more than 20 years with the global consulting firm McKinsey & Company.

-Kathleen earned a bachelor of science in electrical engineering from Boston University, as well as a master of arts in politics, philosophy and economics from Balliol College at Oxford University, where she was a Rhodes Scholar.
+Kathleen earned a Bachelor of Science in electrical engineering from Boston University, as well as a Master of Arts in politics, philosophy and economics from Balliol College at Oxford University, where she was a Rhodes Scholar.
 She also has a diploma in theology from Oxford.
 She is married with three children and divides her time between Bentonville, Arkansas, and Toronto, Ontario.